wso2/docs-is/en/docs/concepts/intro-authentication.md

 # Introduction to Authentication

 ### User Identity
 The way in which a user can be uniquely identified is called ‘User Identity’.
-A user’s identity can differ on the platform and the use case.
-Considering the digital world a single user can have different identities as user name, user id, biometric information, etc.
+A user’s identity can differ based on the platform and the use case.
+Considering the digital world a single user can have different identifying attributes such as user name, user id, biometric information, etc.

 ### Authentication
-Simply ‘Authentication’ is validating the user’s identity.
-In the initial registration process, the user’s identity should be shared and stored with the system.
+Simply **Authentication** is validating the user’s identity.
+During the user on-boarding process,, the user’s identity is shared and stored within the system.
 When a user needs to access the system later, the system checks and verifies whether it is really the particular user who is trying to access the system by using that shared identity.
-It can be introduced several factors of authentication based on the security level the server or the system needs to achieve.
+It can be introduced several factors of authentication based on the security level that the server or the system needs to achieve.

     - Single Factor Authentication
     - Two Factor Authentication